 This post may contain affiliate links.

 So, last year I made lots of nice monies.
 I took some of that nice monies and I invested it into premium bonds.
 I have the maximum holding, £50,000.
 My husband has some holdings too, but not the same as me.
-We don’t hold all of our money in premium bonds but I wanted to see – how much do you really win on premium bonds?
-I have held my premium bonds for six full months of draws, well 7 actually as I got confused and postponed this post accidentally..!
+We don’t hold all of our money in premium bonds, as we have some in cash ISAs, but I wanted to see – how much do you really win on premium bonds?
+I have held my bonds for 12 full months of draws!
 I’m going to share with you my results so you can get an idea – how much do you really win on premium bonds?!
 Now, this is based on my own luck, of course, and will vary from person to person.
 It is luck based.
 But I seem to be pretty lucky these days.

 How much do you really win on premium bonds?
 Based on my holdings of £50,000.